jgdigitaljedi/games-library/README.md

 This started as my first React app since I had already built a version of this in Vue and could just steal my own backend and scripts and worry about the GUI.
 It became something I actually deploy to a raspberry pi on my home network and use.

 Also, it has become a fast-and-loose mess.
-That's somewhat intentional as I'd rather sling out a new feature than think about composition and best practices.
+That's somewhat intentional as I'd rather sling out a new feature than think too  much about composition and best practices right now.
 I do that enough at my day job.
+I am, however, cleaning things up slowly at this point because, now that I've worked professionally in React for a while, I'm starting to really get used to things being tidy.

 ## Immediate plans